 For more information about the availability of these services please call (212) 844-5023.

 Buddhist Chaplains & Contemplative Care Volunteers

 In partnership with Mount Sinai Beth Israel's Departments of Integrative Medicine and Pastoral Care, the New York Zen Center for Contemplative Care (www.zencare.org) provides Buddhist Chaplains and Contemplative Care Volunteer services to patients, families and staff of any faith tradition or spiritual background throughout the Medical Center.
 The goal of contemplative care is to meet the needs of the whole person: their concerns, their feelings and beliefs, and what touches and inspires them.

 New York Zen Center for Contemplative Care's mission is to offer compassionate care to anyone in need in order to create a more harmonious healing environment.
 They are the first Buddhist organization in the country to contract with a hospital to provide Buddhist Chaplains and to have the ACPE Buddhist Chaplaincy Training Program.

 Contemplative Care Services provide:

-While in the Medical Center, if you or someone you care for would like to meet with one of our Buddhist Chaplains or Contemplative Care Volunteers, please contact us through the Pastoral Care Department: (212) 420-2759.
+While visiting us, if you or someone you care for would like to meet with one of our Buddhist Chaplains or Contemplative Care Volunteers, please contact us through the Pastoral Care Department: (212) 420-2759.